DeriOne-Protocol/derione-v1/README.md

 - [Premia](https://www.premia.finance/)
 - [PowerTrade](https://power.trade/)

+On top of these protocols, we could aggregate options from the secondary market as well.

 # What This Contract Does

 In this first version, I keep a function minimal.
 You can get the best ETH put option price from Hegic V888 and Opyn V1 by calling a single function.